yhoogstrate/fuma/README.md

 | Blue         | Yellow | Blue, Green | Yellow | True            | Blue | Yellow |
 | Blue, Purple | Yellow | Blue, Green | Yellow | False           |      |        |

-**Table S1**.
-Truth table of FuMa’s matching strategy using the examples from Fig. S1.
+**Table S2**.
+Subset-Truth table of FuMa’s matching strategy using the examples from Fig. S1.
 Depending on the genes spanning the breakpoints (first four columns), FuMa determines whether the fusion genes match (fifth column).
 The first four columns represent the gene lists (delimited with a comma) spanning the left and right locations.
 These gene names correspond to the colors used in Fig. S1.
 The 5 th column indicates whether FuMa considers the two fusions a match or not.
 The 6 th and 7 th columns represent the gene lists of the merged fusion gene as result of matching Fusion #1 and #2.
 The first examples matches because (blue) is a valid subset of (blue, green) while the second example does not match because the left gene lists contain either (purple) or (green) which are mutually exclusive.

 ## Installation ##
 ### Ubuntu ###
-FuMa requires Python 2.7.
+FuMa requires Python 2.7 and depends on HTSeq.
 We advise the following commands to install FuMa on Ubuntu:

 	sudo apt-get install build-essential python-dev git python-pip sudo pip uninstall fuma

 	git clone https://github.com/yhoogstrate/fuma.git

 	cd fuma

 	python setup.py build
 	python setup.py test
 	sudo python setup.py install

 	fuma --version

 Instsallation of FuMa on different platforms should be similar.